Questions, comments, complaints, compliments, etc? -- Please email!

 Sue follows the California and Illinois Legal Bar requirements for Continuing Legal Education and has taken courses in Internet Law; Social Media Law; Strategy, Start-Ups, and Virtual Corporations; Music Law; Sports Agency Law; Computer Forensics; Patent Law; Intellectual Property; Ethics for Patent Attorneys; Ethical Considerations/ Risk Issues in Electronic Age; Intersection of Digital Rights with Copyright and Trademark Law; Intellectual Property Litigation; Procedural and Forensic Issues in Electronic Discovery; Patent Drawing; Persuasive Writing for Appellate Court; and other topics in Intellectual Property Law and Computer Law.

 Sue writes a popular blog about Music and Media law.
 That blog helps musicians, filmmakers, and other creative people understand basic law that applies in their fields.
-She also interviews people such as a music producers, a music video producer, and a skateboard artist.
+She also interviews people such as music producers, a music video producer, designers, and a skateboard artist.

 Sue was honored to be invited to participate in the 2012 OSCE - ODIHR summit on Freedom of Assembly and Freedom of Association in Vienna, Austria, sponsored by the Irish Consultancy.
 Sue put forth international legislative proposals for promotion and protection of the use of cell phones, live streaming and wifi at protests.
 The proposals were included in the final draft of the legislative recommendations to the approximately 60 participating nations.